abhiabcl/springboot-microservice/README.md

 edge-service
-This service is edge service, it is also register with eurekaService.
+This service is edge service, it is also register with eurekaServer.
 This service is ready to interact with consumer and it's also using the fall back technique, it should response back valid data in case of non availability of any other service.

 Spring Boot Project dependencies